 In a larger company, you may have a vice president of human resources or a chief human resources officer.
 This person reports directly to the CEO, oversees the entire HR operation, and creates overarching department goals.

 Back To You

 Having a fantastic human resources team is essential to the success of your business.
 Your HR department will manage your employee relations, hiring, training, career development, benefits, and company culture.
 Without HR, your employees simply wouldn’t be able to do their jobs.
-Start by thinking about the number and type of HR employees you’ll need and get started building your department so your company can continue to grow.
+Start by thinking about the number and type of HR employees you'll need and start building your department so your company can continue growing.

 Originally published May 26, 2022 7:00:00 AM, updated May 26 2022